Tax Time: Unexpected first-time debts

 This is a fact.

-4. The high indexation applied to HELP debts this year of 7.1% compared to prior years (3.9% in 2022 and 0.6% in 2021) has caught taxpayers off-guard.
+However, this will only affect those engaged in negative gearing which may not be many young Australians with a HELP debt. - The high indexation applied to HELP debts this year of 7.1% compared to prior years (3.9% in 2022 and 0.6% in 2021) has caught taxpayers off-guard.
 Prior to 2022, over the last 10 years,

 the rate had not exceeded 2.6% and was often around 2%.